Oma's Stovetop Crispy Roast Potatoes ❤️

 You can add parsley, chives, and/or oregano, or your favorite herb.
 Personally, I could just eat a whole plateful of roast potatoes and be satisfied!

-- 1 - 2 potatoes per person, cut into chunks, see above
+- 1 - 2 raw potatoes per person, cut into wedges or chunks, peeled if necessary

 - oil and/or butter to cover bottom of pan